iOS Deep Linking: URL Schemes vs Universal Links

 myphotoapp:albumname?index=1

-1. Register your scheme so that the system directs appropriate URLs to your app.
+1. Then you register your scheme so that the system directs appropriate URLs to your app.
 Register your scheme in Xcode from the Info tab of your project settings.
 Update the URL Types section to declare all of the URL schemes your app supports.

-2. Handle the URLs that your app receives in AppDelegate.
+2. And finally you handle the URLs that your app receives in AppDelegate.

 func application(